Lymp2/tatoe2/content/_index.md

 Welcome  **TATOE**, a web application for organising and participating in art trails.

 <h2 class="acronym-highlight">This website is still under development</h2>

 # Introduction

 The Art Trail is a collaborative event where artists can exhibit their work in garden venues.
 Some artists with large gardens choose to act as venue hosts, inviting other guest artists to exhibit in their space.
 Venues can also be commercial locations.

-TATOE is a simple tool to manage this invitation process.
+TATOE is a simple tool to manage this invitation process, minimising many to-and-fro emails.
 It’s designed with flexibility in mind — people can change their minds, step back from hosting, or accept new invitations, all without disrupting the flow of the project.

 ## 🎨 Participating in an Art Trail

+You will be either an **admin** (not necessarily exhibiting), or an **artist** who is exhibiting.

 Once your trail project has been set up by an **admin** (see below), here’s all you need to do:

 ### 🏠 Choose Your Role

 - Decide whether you want to be a Venue Lead (to host other artists at your venue).
 (If you're not a "venue lead" you're an "artist" hoping to be an invited "guest")
 - If you choose to be a **venue lead**, set the number of guest spots (=spaces) you have available.
   - You can opt out of being a venue lead at any time.
-If you do opt out, any currently accepted guest artists at your venue will be “released” and visible to other venue leads, who may invite them.
+If you do opt out, any currently-accepted guest artists at your venue will be “released” and visible to other venue leads, who can then invite them.
 You also become "just" an artist yourself, waiting to be invited to another venue.
   - You’ll see a list of artists looking to be hosted — invite those who ❤️ you.
-  - You can change the number of spots at any time.
+  - You can change the number of your spots at any time.
-  - You will not be able to invite more guests than the number of spots you set.
+  - You will not be able to invite more artists than the number of spots you set.
   - You will set the venue address.

 - If you’re an **Artist** (wanting to be a guest):